LLNL/scr/doc/rst/users/integration.rst

 -----------------------------

-To compile and link with the SCR library, add the flags in Table :ref:`table-buildflags` to your compile and link lines.
+To compile and link with the SCR library, add the flags shown below to your compile and link lines.
 The value of the variable :code:`SCR_INSTALL_DIR` should be the path to the installation directory for SCR.

-.. _table-buildflags

 ========================== ============================================================================
 Compile Flags              :code:`-I$(SCR_INSTALL_DIR)/include`